estuary/docs/overview-intro.rst

    (formally, `a.(b.c) = (a.b).c`).

-   Estuary leverages this property to significantly reduce record volumes early on within processing pipelines -- intutively, in a similar way to how Map/Reduce leverages Combiners.
+   Estuary leverages this property to significantly reduce record volumes early on within processing pipelines -- intuitively, in a similar way to how Map/Reduce leverages Combiners.
 This practice lets Estuary easily handle collections with Zipfian_ primary key distributions.